FormShantonu/NodeJs/node_interview_note.md

 Node. js is a platform built on Chrome's JavaScript runtime for easily building fast and scalable network applications.
 Node. js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.

+> Node js Vs Php
+1. Non-blocking, Asynchronous Architecture: Node.js uses an event-driven, non-blocking I/O model.
+This makes it particularly suitable for applications that require handling a large number of concurrent connections, such as real-time applications, chat applications, and streaming services.
+PHP traditionally follows a blocking approach, which can limit its performance in highly concurrent scenarios.
+2. Single Language for Frontend and Backend: With Node.js, you can use JavaScript on both the frontend and backend, which can simplify development and maintenance for full-stack developers.
+This eliminates context switching between languages and allows sharing of code and libraries.
+3. Performance and Scalability: Due to its non-blocking architecture, Node.js can handle a high number of concurrent connections with low memory usage.
+It excels in scenarios that require real-time processing and data streaming, making it a solid choice for applications that need to scale quickly and efficiently.
+4. Microservices and APIs: Node.js is well-suited for building microservices architectures and creating APIs, as its lightweight nature allows for efficient communication between different components of an application.
+5. Real-time Applications: Node.js is a strong contender for building real-time applications like live chats, online gaming, collaborative tools, and other applications that require instant updates and interactions.

 >what is  event-driven in node js?

 "Event-driven" means actions are triggered by specific events, like a user clicking a button or a sensor detecting motion.
 It's a way systems respond to occurrences rather than following a fixed sequence.